rahulcharvekar/payment-flow-service/README.md

 ---

+## SQL Templates for Analysts
+Some reporting-style queries now live in plain `.sql` files so analysts can adjust them without touching Java code.

+- Files live under `src/main/resources/sql/**`.
+For example:
+  - `sql/worker/worker_payment_summary.sql`
+  - `sql/worker/worker_payment_status_counts.sql`
+  - `sql/employer/employer_validation_statistics.sql`
+  - `sql/employer/employer_status_distribution.sql`
+- The service loads them at runtime through a shared loader (`SqlTemplateLoader`) and executes them with jOOQ, so the syntax should stay ANSI/Postgres compatible.
+- Keep column aliases stable (`status`, `count`, etc.); downstream code maps results by these names.
+- Use positional placeholders (`?`) for parameters.
+The calling DAO binds them in the documented order—double-check before rearranging.
+- After editing a template, restart the service (templates are cached on first access) and, if possible, add a note to QA about the change.

+When in doubt, coordinate with the backend team; they can help add new templates or wire additional columns into the API response objects.

+---

 ## Next Steps
 - Add automated integration tests that exercise the entire file upload ➜ validate ➜ generate ➜ send-to-employer flow.
 - Create or request a sample CSV to drop into `uploads/dev/` so teammates can practice quickly.